coderboic/University_Database_Management_System/README.md

 6. **Run Analytics Reports**
    - Execute queries from `06_analytics_reports.sql` to generate insights

+7. **Review Normalization**
+   - Review `07_normalization_report.sql` to understand how normalization principles are applied in the database design
+   - Execute queries in `07b_normalization_examples.sql` to see practical demonstrations of normalization principles

 ### Important Notes
 - Some features (like materialized views) might not work in Oracle LiveSQL